9 Best Neighborhoods to Live in Fort Lauderdale

 Flagler Village

 This creative, urban community is one of Fort Lauderdale’s up-and-coming neighborhoods.
-Located just north of Downtown, Flagler Village is known for its arts scene and nightlife.
+Located just north of Downtown, Flagler Village is known for its arts scene, nightlife, and variety of housing options.

 The area has undergone extensive redevelopment recently, transforming the warehouses into an eclectic mix of new construction and old Florida charm.
-Inside the village is a growing selection of art galleries, dining options, and retailers.
+Inside the village is a wide selection of galleries with impressive collection of art, dining options, and retailers.

 The neighborhood is also home to the Fat Village Arts District, which hosts monthly art walks and has galleries, warehouses converted into studios, and restaurants.